 Many equine residential treatment centers require the patients to clean, maintain, and take care of the horses as well as ride them.
 Caring for the horse’s physical needs helps to build trust between the client and the horse, teaching the client responsibility and giving them a feeling of accomplishment.

-There really isn’t much that Horse Assisted Therapy can’t heal within a person.
+There isn’t much that Horse Assisted Therapy can’t heal within a person.
 Once the mental and emotional areas are mastered, the person can take on anything.
 It is when the mind is weak and riddled with an illness that it becomes harder to see the clear picture and easier to fall for impulses.

 Equine Therapy at Avenues Recovery Center

 Are you looking for an alcohol or drug rehab center with equine therapy?
 Avenues Recovery specializes in equine therapy for addiction treatment, in addition to multiple other therapy approaches.
-Our intelligent and caring therapists work with you every step of the way to ensure that you get the treatment you need.
-Our equine therapy programs are used to help clients gain a sense of emotional peace as they address any barriers to recovery in a safe and non-threatening environment.
-Animals provide a sense of connection and healing that is hard to find anywhere else in the world, especially when you already feel alone and at rock bottom.
-The truth is, Avenue Recovery is the right turn you’ve been looking for.
-They constantly work with you to ensure you not only detox in a healthy manner but that you establish those key emotional and mental skills needed to succeed in a life of recovery.
+Our intelligent and caring therapists work with you every step of the way to ensure that you receive the treatment you need.
+Our equine therapy programs help clients gain a sense of emotional peace as they address any barriers to recovery in a safe and non-threatening environment.
+Animals provide a sense of connection and healing that is hard to find with anything else, especially when you already feel alone and at rock bottom.
+After you complete detox, the first step in addiction treatment, Avenues Recovery works with you through every stage of your journey to establish those key emotional and mental skills needed to succeed in a life of recovery.